replikativ/datahike-jdbc/README.md

 2. A running instance of PostgreSQL that you can connect to.
 3. [A JDK to run your Clojure on](https://clojure.org/guides/getting_started)
 4. [Leiningen, Boot or Clojure CLI to run your code or a REPL](https://leiningen.org/#install)
+5. The JDBC drivers you wish to use added as a dependency (since `0.2.x`)

 We will stick with Leiningen for this manual.
 If you want to use MySQL or H2 for a try, please have a look into the tests to see how to configure these backend stores.